 2. Review the various sections of the TS, as listed in the Evaluation Criteria section.

-3. .
-Review the content of the TRM or other document referenced by the technical specifications to determine the types of requirements
+3. Watch the Knowledge Management Session regarding the history of the Technical Requirements Manual located in Nuclepedia.
+Review the content of the TRM at your assigned plant or other document referenced by the technical specifications to determine the types of requirements contained in the document.
+(Note: some licensees do not have a TRM)

 On the NRC External Web, locate the NRC Inspection Manual Part 9900, Technical Guidance, STS Chapters.
 Review the chapters that were designated by your supervisor.